xu-ellen/Launch_twitter/README.md

 # README

-View the website here: http://twitter-basic.herokuapp.com/ Built with Ruby on Rails
+Basic Twitter built with Ruby on Rails